Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Introduction and main results

-for all straight segments $[w_1;w_2]\subset U$ such that $|w_2-w_1|\ge C\delta$. \end{property} \begin{rem} It is not hard to see that property~\ref{prty:CONV} for potentials $\Phi_\delta$ on $U$ implies property~\ref{prty:LIP} for their gradients~$\Psi_\delta$ on each subdomain $U'\Subset U$ and vice versa; we refer the reader to Lemma~\ref{lemma:Lip_equiv_conv} for the proof of this elementary fact.
+Further, we say that a sequence of Tutte embeddings~$\Gamma_\delta$, $\delta\to 0$, satisfies property~\ref{prty:LIP} on a domain $U\subset\CC$ if this property holds for each $\Gamma_\delta$ with constants $\varkappa,C>0$ that do not depend on $\delta$. \end{property} \begin{rem} It is not hard to see that property~\ref{prty:CONV} for potentials $\Phi_\delta$ on $U$ implies property~\ref{prty:LIP} for their gradients~$\Psi_\delta$ on each subdomain $U'\Subset U$ and vice versa; we refer the reader to Lemma~\ref{lemma:Lip_equiv_conv} for the proof of this elementary fact.
 (It is sufficient to assume that $U'$ lies in an $O(\delta)$-interior of $U$.)
-More importantly, property~\ref{prty:LIP} is also equivalent to the $\kappa$-Lipschitzness, $\kappa=\kappa(\varkappa)<1$, of the so-called origami map in the terminology of~\cite{CLR1}, which makes the techniques developed in~\cite{CLR1} applicable to the setup of this paper; see Section~\ref{subsec:equivalence_of_Lip} below. \end{rem} Given a harmonic embedding $\Gamma_\delta$, we define the continuous time random walk~$X_t$ on its vertices so that the jump rates from a vertex $v$ to its neighbors~$v'$ are proportional to $c_{vv'}$, with the normalization chosen so that $|X_t|^2-t$ is a martingale.
-(Note also that $X_t$ is a $\CC$-valued martingale since the embedding is harmonic.)
-The normalization factors
+More importantly, property~\ref{prty:LIP} is also equivalent to the $\kappa$-Lipschitzness, $\kappa=\kappa(\varkappa)<1$, of the so-called origami map in the terminology of~\cite{CLR1}, which makes the techniques developed in~\cite{CLR1} applicable to the setup of this paper; see Section~\ref{subsec:equivalence_of_Lip} below. \end{rem}